ATS Format

 Is PDF always better than DOCX for resumes?

-No. PDF usually preserves layout better, but DOCX can be safer in systems that explicitly require Word files.
+PDF usually preserves layout better, but DOCX can be safer in systems that explicitly require Word files.
 Follow posting requirements first, then parse-test both versions when possible.
+Greenhouse and Oracle Taleo both care more about readable text order than about the extension alone, so the tested export matters more than the debate.
+The goal is not theoretical perfection; it is a file that reads cleanly to both the parser and the recruiter on the first pass.

 Will ATS reject a PDF automatically?